I've worked with the elderly and people with special needs for 20+ years. I have an awareness of some of the things that might help them.

 The Separation of Children and Grandparents

-Over time of course families have changed.
+Over time, of course, families have changed.
 In some families, children come along later in life and grandparents are no longer around.
-In others, estrangement has occurred.
+In others, there's been estrangement.
 But even in more traditional scenarios, some children have limited involvement with their grandparents.
 With the ease of travel making relocation simple and job opportunities often calling families away from their birth home, families have increasingly been separated from their elderly relatives.

-Despite smart phones, e-mail, and the ability to travel back to see a grandparent on special occasions, these types of interactions do limit the quality of the relationship between children and elderly family members.
-Even for those children who have grandparents in their lives, a separation often occurs once illness or disability begins to enter the picture.
+Despite smart phones, email, and the ability to travel back to see a grandparent on special occasions, the quality of the relationship between children and elderly family members suffers.
+Even for those children who have grandparents in their lives, a separation often occurs once illness or disability enters the picture.

 Why Reconnecting Grandparents and Grandchildren Might Be Important

 Although this separation often occurs for understandable reasons, it would seem that actively working to increase the connection between children and grandparents, or at least children and the elderly in general, would be wise for the following reasons: